 What is the induction process?

-Following government advice on social distancing, staff induction is likely to take place online either during the week or weekend.
 Please refer to the “Information for applicants” for more details.
-The travel costs will not be covered but you will get paid £100 for a two-day training if you have agreed, signed up to work with us, are fully compliant to commence employment and have worked the agreed dates.
-We also require you to complete five NCS online modules on Safeguarding, Critical Incident and Response, Mental Health Awareness, Introduction of NCS, Introduction to Programme Safety before face to face/ virtual induction.
+The travel costs will not be covered but you will get paid £130 for full training.
+Please be aware though that the payment will be made at the end of your contract only if you are fully compliant to commence employment and have worked the agreed dates.
+We also require you to complete five NCS online modules on Safeguarding, Critical Incident Response, Mental Health Awareness, Introduction of NCS, Introduction to Programme Safety before virtual/ face to face induction.

 What is a DBS check?

 A DBS (Disclosure and Barring Service) check helps employers make safer recruitment decisions and to prevent unsuitable candidates from working with children.
 It replaces the previously used CRB (Criminal Records Bureau) check.
 All staff must have a clear DBS check before starting work.
-You must apply for a new DBS check in order to work at Twin unless you have a DBS check from another organisation for a similar role in children’s work that is less than three months old which may be accepted.
-In this case, a new barred list check is still required.
-Twin will cover the cost of your initial DBS check.
-If you intend to work for Twin again in the future, you must either sign up for the update service or apply for a new DBS check at your own expense after 3 years’ continuous service or any break in employment.
+You must apply for a new DBS check in order to work at Twin.
+We will cover the cost of your DBS check, but this will be deducted from your salary if you do not complete your contract.

 How many hours a week will I work?